funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 No business is sustainable if it isn't profitable, thus, growing revenue remains important for any business.
 As community and great support is so important to Basecamp, the one metric I would choose to keep an eye on is:

- Customer lifetime value to acquisition cost ratio
+>  Customer lifetime value to acquisition cost ratio

 ### Key result 2: Increase satisfaction

 Word-of-mouth being their primary growth channel, measuring satisfaction is even more important than other companies.
 The two metrics I would recommend are:

-Net promoter score
+> Net promoter score

 For obvious reasons, if people stop being satisfied with the product they won't recommend it to a friend, thus this is a key metric to include.
 Even more important, however, is monitoring the feature adoption and usage rates.

-feature adoption and usage rates
+> Feature adoption and usage rates

 While people might say they will tell a friend about the product, a more accurate signal of satisfaction is the usage rate of different features.
 If users don't regularly use the features that make them stand out as an innovator, they risk losing their key differentiator that will keep people loyal.